 Waste is a major problem in Kathmandu, and organic waste amounts to almost 70 per cent of the total waste.
 To solve this problem, Biocomp Nepal has been created.
-In March 2011, a pilot project started with a composting facility in the surroundings of Kathmandu.
-The plant collects waste from vegetable markets producing compost through aerobic degradation and at the same time reducing methane emissions.
-During the pilot, in total 140 tonnes of fresh organic waste from local markets were collected (2 to 3 tonnes per day) and 15 tonnes of high quality compost was produced.
-The compost meets international quality standards regarding nutrient content.
-In addition, the Biocomp plant has created 30 permanent jobs for local people.
+In March 2011 – with support from myclimate – a pilot project started with a composting facility in the surroundings of Kathmandu.
+The waste from vegetable markets is collected and used to produce compost through aerobic degradation, which also reduces methane emissions from landfills and helps to combat the waste problems of the city.
+After successfully gaining experience in composting, Biocomp built a larger and partly mechanised composting plant in Saibu in 2013.
+Thanks to the conversion to row composting, larger quantities of waste can be processed and a high compost quality can be guaranteed.
+The compost produced meets international quality standards in terms of nutrient content.

-Since the project started 11,000 tonnes of organic waste have been collected and prevented from being dumped in the landfill.
-This organic waste was used to produce 1,000 tonnes of compost of which 250 tonnes have been sold to local farmers.
+Since the project started, 38,000 tonnes of organic waste have been collected and prevented from being dumped in landfills or in rivers.
+This organic waste was used instead to produce 3 000 tonnes of compost, which has been sold to local farmers.

 The application of compost increases the yiels of the farmers.

 The reduction of waste dumped at the landfill reduces the contamination of water and soil.

 The project supports women who are victims of domestic violence and have been cast out by the community by giving them jobs.
 29 women have received a permanent job.

 In total, 43 permanet jobs have been created.

 Over 33'000 tonnes of organic waste have been collected.

 3,389 tonnes of compost produced.